-General emergency procedures are described in the Study Abroad Handbook and Harlaxton staff are available if difficulties arise.
-You will receive an emergency contact card from your Peer Advisor.
-The information is also on the Contact Names & Addresses section of this guide and will also be posted to the Learning Content of your UWEC online study abroad account closer to departure.
+General emergency procedures are described in the Safety Abroad section of the Study Abroad Handbook, and Harlaxton has a Study Abroad Adviser who is available for consultation if difficulties arise.
+You will receive an emergency contact card at Orientation 2; be sure to keep it in your wallet.
+The information is also on the Contact Names & Addresses page of this guide.

-911 Equivalent in the UK
+911 Equivalent in UK